-CAMTC has approved and recognizes three psychometrically developed national exams.
+CAMTC has approved and recognizes three psychometrically developed national exams, though only two of the exams are available for individuals taking an exam on or after February 15, 2015.
 The examinations currently approved by CAMTC's BOD are the MBLEx (offered by FSMTB), the NCETMB and the NCETM if taken before February 1, 2015, and the BCETMB (which are offered by NCBTMB).
 The FSMTB and NCBTMB each contract with Pearson VUE to deliver and score their exams.